Anan7Codes/Anan7Codes/README.md

 Co Founder | Full Stack Developer
 ---------------------------------

 I've been a developer for over 3 years now.
 I primarily work with Nextjs & React Native (Expo).
-I use MBaaS platforms like Supabase, Nhost, AWS Amplify & Firebase even though I do know how to build my apps from scratch.

 * 🌍  I'm based in Dubai
 * ✉️  You can contact me at [anan07dhu@outlook.com](mailto:anan07dhu@outlook.com)